binhnguyenduc/lgtm-lbac-proxy/BUILD.md

 # Container Build Guide

-This document explains how to build and use the optimized container images for Multena Proxy.
+This document explains how to build and use the optimized container images for LGTM LBAC Proxy.

 ## 📦 Available Containerfiles